Skip to main content

 });

 • config: Optional adapter-specific configuration object for each registered adapter.
-For example, the built-in DocxAdapter supports custom block, inline, and fallthrough converters:
+For example, the built-in DocxAdapter supports custom block, inline, and fallthrough converters, plus DOCX-specific style mapping:

 init({